mcastl/Python-Challenge/README.md

 # Python-Challenge
-This small Python project cosists in two scripts for analyzing records, one for finance and the other one for elections.
+This small Python project consists in two scripts for analyzing records, one for finance and the other one for elections.

 ## Table of contents
 * [PyBank](#PyBank)